itsPJ0204/CodeCrusaders/README.md

    After submitting the form, the system will process the data and display the schemes you are eligible for based on your profile.

 This *Eligibility Checker* provides a user-friendly way to streamline access to government schemes, making it easier for individuals to discover and apply for benefits they are qualified for.

+### Milestones Achieved

+- Developed an **Aadhaar Verifier Website** that validates the authenticity of Aadhaar cards, helping to detect fraudulent uploads.
+If the Aadhaar card is verified as genuine, the data extracted from it can be securely stored in a database.
+This data is then utilized to suggest personalized government schemes based on the individual's details, enhancing the user experience and streamlining the process of accessing relevant benefits.
+- We have developed an *Eligibility Checker Script* that evaluates a user's eligibility for various government schemes based on their profile data.
+This application utilizes machine learning models to predict and recommend relevant schemes by comparing user data with pre-loaded scheme criteria.
+Users can fill out a form, submit their details, and the system will return the schemes they qualify for.

 ### Features We are Working on